What Are Dental Sealants?

 Pits and fissures are the most cavity-prone areas, accounting for over 50 percent of cavities among children.
 The deep grooves on the top of the tooth are called fissures.
 The point where these grooves cross each other, are called pits.
 Pits and fissures are a normal part of our tooth’s anatomy and come in different shapes and sizes.
 These deep areas are often the perfect environment to harbor and trap food and plaque.

 Toothbrush bristles are often too wide to clean these tiny areas.
 As the food and bacteria collect and build up, a cavity is likely to develop.
 The enamel is frequently weaker and thinner in the pits and fissures, which increases the chance of a cavity.
-Once decay has formed and a cavity is detected, your dentist at Modern Essence Dentistry must repair it and a dental sealant can no longer be placed.
+Once decay has formed and a cavity is detected, Dr. Llanes must repair it and a dental sealant can no longer be placed.

 First, the teeth are thoroughly cleaned and then isolated, by placing a barrier of some type.
 This prevents the other teeth and tongue from coming into contact with the sealant.
 A thick liquid called etch is applied to the surface of the tooth, where the sealant will be placed.
 Etching is a process that helps the sealant bond more effectively to the tooth.
 After etching, the teeth are rinsed and dried.
 A primer is often applied as a liquid, which allows for better adhesion.
 When the tooth is completely dry, a sealant is applied to the tooth with a tiny brush or syringe-like applicator.
 The sealant flows deep into the pits and fissures.
 The sealant may harden with air exposure or by exposure to ultraviolet light.